 3. Warranty and Delivery

-Before purchasing a generator, take a close look at the fine print in the warranty.
-Most manufactures offer a warranty of 4 or 5 years, so make sure you’re happy with the coverage before purchasing.
+Before purchasing a whole house generator, take a close look at the fine print in the warranty.
+Most manufacturers offer a warranty of 4 or 5 years, so make sure you’re happy with the coverage before purchasing.
 You also need to factor in the delivery method.
 Standby generators are very large and heavy units.
-Be sure to purchase from a qualified dealer that offers delivery, installation, and maintenance services.
+Be sure to purchase from a qualified Cummins generator dealer that offers delivery, generator installation, generator maintenance, and generator services.

 4. Generator Capacity

 Smaller standby generators have a capacity of 20kW, and units up to 50kW are available.
-Generac, one of the nation’s leading generator manufacturers, offers a handy tool for estimating the amount of capacity required, depending on a home’s size and equipment needs.
+We have a handy Generator Power Calculator for estimating the amount of capacity required, depending on a home’s size and equipment needs.
 For instance, the recommendation for a whole house switch for a 2,500ft home is 22kW.